marcoonroad/marcoonroad.github.io/_posts/2017-02-10-Introduction-to-Capability-Concepts.md

 Surely, you may ask yourself if it's safe to use this capability possibly made of distinct/different capabilities, but it's one of the general ideas of the Capability model.
 If we pass a writable view to the `null` device, the effects of the `null` device will be propagated to the `append` operation, that is, this won't cause any interference on the composed readable view.
-You will never known, anyway, if any introduced capability is either a virtual or concrete one -- this gives the power to the client run your code in an isolated environment for testing or sandboxing, it's only you responsibility to believe that the introduced capabilities are real system resources (but don't rely on it).
+You will never know, anyway, if any introduced capability is either a virtual or concrete one -- this gives the power to the client run your code in an isolated environment for testing or sandboxing, it's only you responsibility to believe that the introduced capabilities are real system resources (but don't rely on it).